 Marc Quinn: Wilder Shores of Desire

-Working with sculpture, installation and painting, Mark Quinn explores the relationship between art, nature, science, the human body and the perception of beauty.
+Working with sculpture, installation and painting, Marc Quinn explores the relationship between art, nature, science, the human body and the perception of beauty.
 Desire, love, the internet, civil unrest and the climate emergency are all key themes he returns to.

 Wilder Shores of Desire takes the form of a large orchid and is part of Quinn’s Flower series.
 These works explore the concept of idealised natural beauty and aspirations for perfection.